March 26, 2019

 Other than joining this process of ongoing specialization, the Museum Initium et Finis bears witness to a development that is going in a completely opposite direction, that of generalization.

-times.
-In good weather the garden of the museum offers the visitor a suitable place to reflect about this.
+This does not alter the fact that visiting the museum can contribute to thinking about earlier times or about the situation of mankind in the contemporary world.
+In good weather the garden of the museum offers the visitor a suitable place to reflect about these topics.

 Documentation